fankib/pam_http/README.md

 This is a simple implementation of a client.
 It provides a form for the server to connect and the secret to input.

 # Installation
+Install all the dependencies for python or buildozer first (or when it fails)..

 ## pam_http:
-run the script "./pam/build"
+run the script `$ ./pam/build`

 ## lockid:
-run python ./lockid/server.py
+run `python ./lockid/server.py`
-or use the template under ./systemd/ to create a systemd service (instructions in the file)
+or use the template under ./systemd/lockid.service to create a systemd service (instructions in the file)

 ## locki:
-run python ./locki/main.py
+run `python ./locki/main.py`
-or build with buildozer an android app: buildozer android release deploy run
+or build with buildozer an android app: `buildozer android release deploy run`